Oct 17: Iain Couzin's Scientific Spark, why do deer in Japan bow, and why are some plant nectars bitter?

 July 2015: Johan Nilson, sea ducks, and horse facial expressions

 This month I find out about sea ducks who enjoy a rather sophisticated fast food diet of mussels.
 I discover that horses horse around with lots of different facial expressions.
-And in the scientific spark, I talk to Johan Nilsson from the university of Lund, who researches the physiology and evolutionary ecology of birds.
+And in the scientific spark, I talk to Johan Nilsson from the university.

 Thursday, 10 September 2015